Contents

 </modal-dialog>

-Declarative Shadow DOM is now supported in Chrome 111+, Edge 111+, Safari 16.4+, and Firefox 123+.
-It is on track to reach Baseline Widely Available status in mid-2026, making SSR a practical option for production Web Components.
+Declarative Shadow DOM works in Chrome 111+, Edge 111+, Safari 16.4+, and Firefox 123+.
+It should hit Baseline Widely Available in mid-2026.
+That makes SSR a real option for production Web Components.

-To avoid FOUC (Flash of Unstyled Content) while components register, add this to your page CSS:
+To dodge FOUC (Flash of Unstyled Content) while components register, drop this in your page CSS:

 :not(:defined) {